johndlay1/johndlay1/README.md

 🔭 I’m currently working on completing a certificate for Fullstack Java Software Developtment through We Can Code IT.

-🌱 I’m currently learning about API's.
+🌱 I’m currently working on my final project.

 💬 Ask me about any projects I've completed or am currently working on.